How to Sell Your House Without a Realtor: 14 Steps to Selling FSBO

 What did buyers think about your home after their tour?
 A best practice employed by real estate agents includes following up with buyers for feedback about the home’s condition and pricing.
 Make adjustments to your marketing or pricing strategy to keep up with market trends.
 For example, you may want to consider dropping your asking price if you don’t receive any offers and several buyers note that similar homes in your area are selling for less.

-Selling solo: Reach out to potential buyers (or their agent) to ask their opinion about the home.
+Selling solo: Reach out to potential buyers (or their agents) to ask their opinion about the home.
 Some may respond with polite answers rather than the uncensored truth to avoid offending you as the owner, so you may need to probe delicately with follow-up questions about what they liked (and didn’t like).
 Alternately, you’ll need tough skin if home buyers openly criticize aspects of your home.

 Selling with an agent: Some agents use software that automatically follows up with buyer’s agents after a tour.
 Other times, Realtors call the buyer’s agent or buyer directly, if the potential buyer doesn’t have an agent.
 Using that feedback (and backed by the agent’s experience selling in your area), the listing agent may recommend tweaks to your listing (such as a new marketing strategy or price adjustment) if your home lingers on the market for longer than expected.